jgore/server/README.md

 # server & client

-Front end and Backend in Node.JS, React for selling JAVA courses online
+Frontend and Backend Application in Node.JS, React for selling JAVA courses online